Ant Money

 Ant Money has reduced TCO 90% by moving to SingleStore Helios.
 It now has a future-proof system with workload and tooling scalability.
 In addition to lowering Ant Money’s direct data warehouse costs, SingleStore also delivered several indirect benefits.

-Up to 11X Higher Engagement and up to 4X Increase in CLV for App Partners
+Up to 11x Higher Engagement and up to 4x Higher CLV for App Partners

-The apps embedding Ant Money’s investment products are also reaping value from: some apps have seen an 11X increase in engagement and a 4X increase in customer lifetime value (CLV).
+The many partners embedding Ant Money’s investment products are also reaping significant value from SingleStore, as a number of their own apps have seen an 11x increase in engagement and a 4x increase in customer lifetime value (CLV).

 SingleStore is helping companies compete and win across all verticals.
 Learn more →